palakverma25/cms/README.md

 ## 📌 How to Use

-1. Access the admin form to create and publish articles
+1. Access the admin form to create and publish articles(Add "/admin" to the homepage url)
 2. View published articles on the homepage
 3. Click "Read More" to access full article pages